IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

-# Gitlab Wazi Deploy query template
+# Gitlab IBM Wazi Deploy query template
 This template provides a [.gitlab-ci.yml](.gitlab-ci.yml) definition file to query the evidence file using  [queryTemplate.yml](queryTemplate.yml) template.

 ## Overview and capabilities